joelbowen/joel-dot-software/content/blog/5-software-project-management-questions/index.md

 ## Conclusion

-The way you and your teams answer these 5 questions is a strong indicator of their project's health and the likelihood of achieving an acceptable outcome for all stakeholders.
+The way you and your teams answer these 5 questions is a strong indicator of their project's health and the likelihood of achieving an outcome that meets or exceeds your stakeholders' goals while boosting (rather than draining) your team's morale.

 But as you may have already noticed, these questions only elevate the strength or weakness of supporting project management processes.
 As a team, coming together regularly to evaluate and improve the supporting processes is the only way to ensure these indicators will remain positive.